canonical/tdx/README.md

 ### 6.1 Boot TD with QEMU

-Boot TD with the provided script.
+Boot TD with the `run-td.sh` script.

+If no parameter is provided, the script will use the generic kernel image, located in `./image/`, with the same Ubuntu version as the host.
+For example, if you're running Ubuntu 24.04 host, the default image will be `tdx-guest-ubuntu-24.04-generic.qcow2`.
-By default, the script will use an image with a generic kernel located at `./image/tdx-guest-ubuntu-<24.04|24.10>-generic.qcow2`.
-A different qcow2 image (e.g., one with an intel kernel) can be used by setting the `TD_IMG` command-line variable.
+A different qcow2 image (e.g. one with an `intel` kernel) can be used by setting the `TD_IMG=/path/to/image` command-line variable.

 NOTE: It is recommended that you run the script as a non-root user.